 2. Leverage Intelligent Route Optimization

-Manual planning is the enemy of efficiency.
-In a multi-state context, you have to account for real-time variables like:
+Manual planning is bad for efficiency.
+In a multi-state scenario, you have to consider on-line variables like:

 - Weather Patterns: A snowstorm in the Rockies can shut down I-80, causing a ripple effect across your entire East Coast schedule.